-Statutory requirements for drug advertising also apply to marketing medicinal products on the Internet; for example, online drug advertisements must also be approved by local FDAs before publication.
-Operators of websites hosting drug advertisements must file for content review with and obtain prior approvals from the relevant local FDA.
+Statutory requirements for drug advertising also apply to marketing medicinal products on the Internet; for example, online drug advertisements must also be approved by local DAs before publication.
+Operators of websites hosting drug advertisements must file for content review with and obtain prior approvals from the relevant local DA.

 The drug-related information to be displayed online must be scientific, accurate and comply with the relevant laws and regulations.
 Online advertising of medicinal products is deemed to be direct-to-consumer advertising via public media.
 Consequently, prescription drugs cannot be advertised online.

 What are the packaging and labelling requirements for medicinal products?